Bytów: History

 According to the city's official webpage the name Bytów comes from the founder of the settlement named "Byt".
 A settlement was first mentioned by the name of Butow in 1321.

+The territory became part of the emerging Polish state under its first historic ruler Mieszko I in the 10th century.
 Bytów passed to the Teutonic Knights in 1329.
 From 1335 comes the oldest mention of a Catholic parish, which, however, could have existed since the 12th or 13th century.
 In 1346 it was granted town rights.
 The castle seen today was built by the Knights between 1399 and 1405 at the site of the older castle, to protect their western border.
 It has been the seat of an administrator of the State of the Teutonic Knights.

 This castle was captured by Poland after the Battle of Grunwald (1410), and king Władysław II Jagiełło of Poland gave it to Bogislaw VIII, Duke of Pomerania, for all of his lifetime as payment for support obtained from him against the Teutonic Knights.
 In the Peace of Thorn (1411) Bogislaw had to return the castle to the Knights.
 The town did not join the Prussian Confederation's revolt against the Teutonic Knights.

 The town alternated between Poland and the monastic state during the Polish-Teutonic Wars, and returned to Polish control after the Second Peace of Thorn (1466).
 Poland gave Bytów as lien to the Dukes of Pomerania.
 Since 1526 the Pomerania dukes held it as an inheritable lien.

 In 1627 during the Thirty Years' War, the town was rebuilt after being destroyed by a fire.
 When the Pomeranian dukes died out in 1637 Bytów ceased to be a Polish fief and became directly ruled by Poland, administratively part of the Pomeranian Voivodeship.
 Then the local nobility obtained equal rights with the nobility of the entire Polish–Lithuanian Commonwealth.
 Bytów was overshadowed by Lębork, which developed faster and became the seat of local starosts.
 In 1651 there was a dispute between the city authorities and the starost Jakub Wejher, regarding overdue taxes.
 To gain an ally against Sweden during the Deluge, in 1657 King John II Casimir of Poland gave the Lauenburg and Bütow Land to Margrave Frederick William of Brandenburg-Prussia as a hereditary fief in the Treaty of Bydgoszcz.
 Although Poland still retained sovereignty, the town was administered by Brandenburg and, after 1701, by the Kingdom of Prussia.
 Brandenburg imposed higher taxes to pay off its debts after the Thirty Years' War.
 During the 18th century, the town suffered from fires and plague.